-As is understandable, leaving this quartet of hodge podge family (and my own folks too, of course) has left a rather large hole in my head, heart and life, a notable absence of furry, feathered or flattened faces in that special frame reserved for the less humanoid members of our respective families, and since finding somewhere to settle and making some friends I have been at a loss as to how to fill that space.
+As is understandable, leaving this quartet of hodge podge family (and my own folks too, to some extent) has left a rather large hole in my head, heart and life, a notable absence of furry, feathered or flattened faces in that special frame reserved for the less humanoid members of our respective families, and since I have no home of my own I am feeling that emptiness all the more.

 I really love animals, and though I cannot profess to have intimate knowledge in the care of all kinds of creatures large and small I do possess a will to learn and, as I have stated, an abundance of love and personal respect for the creatures that I consider under my care; or at least a part of my life, for however long.
 I can't honestly say I was master of any of those four.
 More, I think, the other way around.